taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 8

-Min stretches a palm toward the vial, and on her palm her eSyrup tatoos reshape into a QR code.
-The eSyrup tatoos then exude light in the QR code pattern, making it 3-D. The 3-D QR code made of precisely controlled rays of light now envelope the vial, and the light flickers and hums.
+Min stretches a palm toward the vial, where her eSyrup tatoos have reshaped into what looks like a raised QR code.
+The eSyrup tatoos then exude light in the QR code pattern, making the QR code volumetric.
+The 3-D QR code made of precisely controlled rays of light now envelope the vial, and the light flickers and hums.
 The 3-D photon QR code sings out a gentle "ba-DOOP!" and the light rays envolping the vial turn green.
 Min smiles with satisfaction.

 Earther **GANGIE** trader: "Happy?"

 In response, Min tosses over the heavy pouch.

 The Earther **GANGIE** pulls out an [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
 The **GANGIE** activates a mouth mod and gives the raw fruit a good bite, to taste the fruit and feel the texture of the flesh.
-He grins with satisfaction.
+He grins with satisfaction: "Ah, nice!
+Finest patua you've ever brought me!"

 ### Page 9